 Private Midwifery Care

-Our Midwife is a private midwifery service available to women on the Atherton Tablelands.
-Owned and founded by registered endorsed midwife, Tanya Fleming, Our Midwife is offering low-risk women, continuity of midwifery care for pregnancy, home-birth and the six week post-natal period.
-We offer woman centred; evidence base care aligned with the Nursing and Midwifery Board of Australia (NMBA) midwifery standards for professional practice and follow the safety and quality guidelines for privately practising midwives, set out by the NMBA.
+Our Midwife offers women continuity of care with the same midwife throughout their pregnancy, birth and the six week post-natal period.
+Continuity of midwifery care is the best standard of care a woman and her family could experience.
+This private midwifery service is available to women on the Atherton Tablelands and coastal surrounds.
+Owned and founded by registered endorsed midwife, Tanya Fleming, Our Midwife offers woman centred; evidence base care aligned with the Nursing and Midwifery Board of Australia (NMBA) midwifery standards for professional practice and follow the safety and quality guidelines for privately practising midwives, set out by the NMBA.

 Our Midwife prioritises working collaboratively and synergistically with other midwives & health professionals to provide holistic care for women and their families.
 We offer a high standard of safe and collaborative maternity care that is informed by the Australian College of Midwives national guidelines for consultation and referral; integrating care with midwives, medical practitioners and other health professionals as required.